TeamArmstrong/TeamArmstrong.github.io/index.md

 ### Samuel Wong
 <img src="https://github.com/TeamArmstrong/teamarmstrong.github.io/raw/master/images/Sam.png" alt="Sam" style="float:left; width: 300px;  padding-right: 20px;"/>
 I am a third year student in UTSC major in computer science.
 C# is my first programming language and over the years I have learned python, java, php, C, html and SQL.
 I have once built several small project on my own with jQuery and javascript.
 I am familiar with JSON Server construction and fully experienced in android application development.
 Programming within diverse environments makes me an experienced programmer.
 Also, i am very interested in the development of bitcoin, automatic drive and VR.
+Video provides a powerful way to help you prove your point.
+When you click Online Video, you can paste in the embed code for the video you want to add.
+You can also type a keyword to search online for the video that best fits your document.
+Video provides a powerful way to help you prove your point.
+When you click Online Video, you can paste in the embed code for the video you want to add.

 ## Team Agreement